Trudinger's theorem

 In mathematical analysis, Trudinger's theorem or the Trudinger inequality (also sometimes called the Moser–Trudinger inequality) is a result of functional analysis on Sobolev spaces.
 It is named after Neil Trudinger (and Jürgen Moser).

 It provides an inequality between a certain Sobolev space norm and an Orlicz space norm of a function.
-The inequality is a limiting case of Sobolev imbedding and can be stated as the following theorem:
+The inequality is a limiting case of Sobolev embedding and can be stated as the following theorem: